Jake McCarthy Player Props: Diamondbacks vs. Rays

 Jake McCarthy At The Plate

-- McCarthy is batting .241 with four doubles, three triples, two home runs and 14 walks.
+- McCarthy has four doubles, three triples, two home runs and 14 walks while batting .241.

-- McCarthy enters this game on a four-game hitting streak.
-Over the course of his last games, he's hitting .263.
+- McCarthy is batting .316 during his last outings and is riding a five-game hitting streak.

+- McCarthy has picked up a hit in 56.3% of his 48 games this year, with multiple hits in 22.9% of them.

-- In 47 games played this season, he has homered in only two of them.
+- In 48 games played this season, he has homered in just two of them.

-- In nine games this season, McCarthy has picked up an RBI, with more than one RBI once.
+- McCarthy has driven in a run in nine games this year (18.8%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.